KittenVillage/Benjolin/README.md

 (can still be attenuated with the pot), normalises T2 to osc 1 cv and T2 to filter cv input.

 ## Fork note ##
 1.6.1 Revised silk layer, plans for adding some Casper mods.
+Revised Loop Offset panel hole to match pcb